-Professors are required to keep attendance records and report absences.
+Online course attendance is handled programmatically based on course login.
 If you will be unable to participate in the Online classroom due to medical reasons or employment-related demands including temporary duty, please contact your instructor immediately to make arrangements.
 The student is responsible for all the missed work.
-Any student failing to login to your Online class(es) for two consecutive weeks, without approved excuse, will be institutionally withdrawn (unofficially withdrawn) and notified by email that an "F" will be recorded.

 Academic honesty is the prerequisite for academic study.
 Academic dishonesty is inimical to the spirit of a learning community.
 Hence, Park will not tolerate cheating or plagiarism on tests, examinations, papers, and other course assignments.
 Students who engage in such dishonesty may be given failing grades or expelled from Park.

 Plagiarism, the appropriation or imitation of the language or ideas of another person and presenting them as one’s original work, sometimes occurs through carelessness or ignorance.
 This does not make it less serious.
 However, students who are uncertain about proper documentation of sources should consult their course faculty member.

 Faculty members are expected to dismiss students from their classroom, whose behavior is detrimental to good order in the classroom.
 Such behavior includes, but is not limited to, the use of abusive or obscene language, attending the class under influence of drugs or alcohol, etc. Students who are dismissed from class may be given failing grades, suspension, or expulsion from the university.
 Students whose behavior, either verbal or written, is detrimental to the good order of the University may be subject to disciplinary action ranging from suspension to expulsion from the University.
 Students who exhibit abusive or obscene language or behavior toward administrative personnel or support staff are also subject to suspension or expulsion from the university.